Weight Loss Diets for Dogs

 Many, though not all, grain-free foods are high in protein and low in carbs, though a number of them are also high in fat.
 The majority of senior and light diets are still high-carb and low-protein, but some newer formulas now use higher protein, which means fewer carbs, and are lower in fat than adult maintenance foods.
 Canned foods are usually higher in protein and lower in carbs than dry foods.

 If you feed a homemade diet, feed lean meats, low-fat dairy, and green vegetables in place of most grains and starches.
 Remove the skin from poultry, but feed the dark meat rather than very low-fat breast meat.
 Remove separable fat from meats, and avoid fatty meats such as lamb, pork, and high-fat beef, or cook them to remove most of the fat.
 It’s okay to include eggs in the diet in moderate amounts.
 You can also use these foods to replace part of a commercial diet, which will increase the amount of protein and decrease the amount of carbs in the overall diet.

 A recent study done on cats found that cats who were fed 75% of needed calories for two weeks alternating with 100% of calories for two weeks lost the same amount of weight over six months as cats fed 75% of needed calories all of the time.
 Alternating the amount fed may help stop changes in metabolism that make it harder to lose weight.
 We don't know how that might apply to dogs, or whether it will help pets to keep weight off or not.
-See Chronic vs. Intermittent Weight Loss in Cats (third item in article) for more information.
+See Obesity in Cats: Different Approaches for Weight Loss for more information.